‘She lit up every room’: Holocaust survivor Eve Kugler dies, aged 94

 As reported by Jewish News, she recalled: “The Nazi soldiers came into our house, and I watched with my sister as they ransacked our home, and dragged my father and grandfather away in the middle of the night.
 That night the synagogue my grandfather helped build was burnt to the ground, while the fire brigade stood and watched.”

-She escaped Nazi-occupied Europe to the United States in 1941, and worked as a journalist before moving to London in 1990.
+She escaped Nazi-occupied Europe to the United States in 1941, and worked as a journalist before moving to London in 1990 and marrying Simon Kugler, her second marriage, in 1991.
 She was awarded a BEM in 2019 for services to Holocaust education and spoke to thousands a year through the Holocaust Educational Trust.

-She was immortalised in bronze by international sculptor Frances Segelman in June 2023.
+She was immortalised in bronze by international sculptor Frances Segelman in June 2023 who today told Jewish News she was “so sorry to hear about the passing of Eve.
+She was such a fantastic lady.
+I’m so thrilled I managed to sculpt her.”

 Writing in tribute, educational group March of the Living UK said: “The March of the Living family are devastated by the loss of our dear friend and Holocaust Survivor, Eve Kugler BEM z”l.
 Eve has been travelling to Poland with March of the Living UK since the very beginning.